zephyrproject-rtos/zephyr/doc/guides/flash_debug/probes.rst

      s java -jar ~/STMicroelectronics/STM32Cube/STM32CubeProgrammer/Drivers/FirmwareUpgrade/STLinkUpgrade.jar -sn <board_uid>

-Where board_uid can be obtained using sanitycheck's generate-hardware-map option.
-For more information about sanitycheck and available options, see :ref:`sanitycheck_script`.
+Where board_uid can be obtained using twister's generate-hardware-map option.
+For more information about twister and available options, see :ref:`twister_script`.

 .. _jlink-external-debug-probe: